An Introduction to the Theory of Numbers

 An Introduction to the Theory of Numbers is a classic textbook in the field of number theory, by G. H. Hardy and E. M. Wright.
+It is on the list of 173 books essential for undergraduate math libraries.

 The book grew out of a series of lectures by Hardy and Wright and was first published in 1938.

 The third edition added an elementary proof of the prime number theorem, and the sixth edition added a chapter on elliptic curves.